 As someone who is planning to replace their old blinds or shutters with new ones, you might be wondering which type of fabric they should buy when leaning towards fabric blinds.
 When shopping for Venetian and vertical curtains, there are actually many types of materials that can make an impact on how your windows will look when opened or closed, how much sun exposure goes through, and how it compliments the look of the interior space.
 This year we saw a big demand in cotton, jute, and seagrass fabrics for cellular blinds and vertical shades.

 Types of Fabric Blinds

-This handy guide will help you to get to grips with the different types of fabric blinds out there and help you figure out what’s best for your windows.
+This handy guide will help you to get to grips with the different types of fabric blinds out there and help you figure out what’s best for your windows and the space.